 Not everyone subscribes to the view that the “customer is always right”, as expressed by retail-magnate Harry Gordon Selfridge in the early twentieth century.
 Irish budget airline Ryanair, for example, continues to sell tickets defiantly in spite of being ranked the “worst airline” for the sixth time in a row in a survey of customers in 2019.
 For most organizations, however, customer satisfaction correlates directly to success.
 Put simply, people are more likely to recommend a company if they’ve had a positive experience and will complain on social media, or simply take their business elsewhere, if they haven’t.
 Unhappy customers and bad reviews can hit profits hard.
-A recent report from American Express found that “more than half of Americans have scrapped a planned purchase or transaction because of bad service, and 33 percent say they’ll consider switching companies after just a single instance of poor service.”
+A report from American Express found that “more than half of Americans have scrapped a planned purchase or transaction because of bad service, and 33 percent say they’ll consider switching companies after just a single instance of poor service.”
 And in Europe, even Ryanair’s unabashed attitude has been a little premature – both its profits and its share price have been dropping along with its reputation.

 Offering the Right Channels

 So where to start with a winning customer service strategy?
 There are a number of customer service best practices and emerging trends to follow.
 Customers today expect personalization, ease of interaction, and they want to be able to use technology to make their lives easier.
 They also expect choice.
 So the first place to start is to look at how your customers can contact you.
 Whether or not you are funneling all your customer communications through a contact center, you need to consider the channels you have on offer.
 Can your customers get in touch via email, SMS, text and other messaging platforms, including social media?
 And what about interacting with a human, whether on the end of a phone or via live chat?